lauri-elias/spektre-protocol/CANON-4.md

 ---

-### 3.2 Signal
+### 4.2 Signal

 Signal is characterized by:

-- relevance to a specific action
+- relevance to a specific possible action
 - bounded scope
 - temporal immediacy
-- ownership by an agent
+- ownership by a single agent

 Signal exists only relative to a possible commit.

+Without a commit boundary, signal collapses back into noise.

 ---

-## 4. The Architect’s Role
+## 5. The Architect’s Role

 Machines generate data.
 Only an architect defines signal.

-Signal = Data × Intent
+**Signal = Data × Intent**

+Without intent:
-Without intent, all data remains noise.
+- all data remains noise
+- processing becomes self-referential
+- agency erodes

+Intent is not computable.

 ---

-## 5. Failure Mode: Data Accumulation
+## 6. Failure Mode — Data Accumulation

 Systems fail when they assume:

-More data → Better decisions
+> More data → Better decisions

-Reality:
+In reality:

-More data → Higher noise floor → Decision paralysis
+> More data → Higher noise floor → Decision paralysis

 This produces: